-From 1 December 2014, an applicant may apply for a review of the decision of the Credits Committee.
+An applicant may apply for a review of the decision of the Credits Committee.
 A review is conducted by the Chairperson of the Council.

 It is anticipated that an applicant will have exhausted any reconsideration application (if applicable) before applying for a review.